jameslnewell/redux-when/README.md

 ##### Why

-Usually, you can use promises to chain asynchronous actions:
+Usually, you use promises to chain asynchronous actions:

 ```js
 /*